Benjent/albums-to-buy/README.md

 * My Sister's Machine - Diva
 * New Model Army - No Rest For The Wicked
 * New Model Army - The Ghost Of Cain
-* The Cure - Seventeen Seconds
-* The Cure - Faith
 * The Cramps - A Date With Elvis
 * The Fluid - Purplemetalflakemusic
 * The Gits - Frenching The Bully